 Graphite is the most important anode material for the production of lithium-ion batteries (LIB).
 The industry faces a major challenge here: graphite must be concentrated during cell production so that the raw material can be used more effectively.
 Hosokawa Alpine has developed innovative solutions for this process.

 Normally, graphite particles are platelet-shaped.
 The spheroidisation of graphite brings decisive advantages: it increases the tap density and thus improves the storage capacity and the fast-charging capability of the battery anode.
 It also increases the service life of the batteries.
 Another advantage of graphite rounding: it improves the intercalation kinetics - and thus the conductivity - of the lithium ions in the battery anode.

 However, the existing processes for graphite spheroidisation only produce a low yield of about 30 to 50 %.
 Thus, a large part of the valuable raw material is lost.
 Hosokawa Alpine has now developed a new process for graphite rounding that requires fewer machines than was previously necessary.
 This not only reduces the space required, but also the effort required for maintenance and servicing.

-Natural graphite and synthetic graphite have different requirements for rounding.
+Natural graphite and synthetic graphite have different requirements for spheroidisation.
 Hosokawa Alpine offers machines that cover these requirements.
-The ZPS classifier mill is suitable for rounding synthetic graphite, while we have developed a special mill for rounding natural graphite: the Alpine Partcile Rounder ARP.
+The ZPS classifier mill is suitable for rounding synthetic graphite, while we have developed a special mill for rounding natural graphite: the Alpine Particle Rounder APR.

-Natural graphite is plate-shaped and therefore requires more energy for rounding than synthetic graphite.
-Hosokawa Alpine has developed a special machine for rounding natural graphite: the APR.
+Natural graphite is plate-shaped and therefore requires more energy for spheroidisation than synthetic graphite.
+Hosokawa Alpine has developed a special machine for rounding natural graphite: the Alpine Particle Rounder APR.
 Here, the graphite is pre-ground on a classifier mill.
 Subsequently, batchwise rounding with downstream classifying takes place.